gesistsa/sweater/paper/paper.md

 Word Embedding Association Test (WEAT) [@caliskan:2017:S] requires all four wordsets of $\mathcal{S}$, $\mathcal{T}$, $\mathcal{A}$, and $\mathcal{B}$.
 The method is modeled after the Implicit Association Test (IAT) [@nosek:2005:UUI] and it measures the relative strength of $\mathcal{S}$'s association with $\mathcal{A}$ to $\mathcal{B}$ against the same of $\mathcal{T}$.
 The effect sizes calculated from a large corpus, as shown by @caliskan:2017:S, are comparable to the published IAT effect sizes obtained from volunteers.

 In this example, the publicly available GLoVE embeddings made available by the original Stanford Team [@pennington:2014:G] were used.
-In the following example, the calculation of "Math. vs Arts" gender bias in @caliskan:2017:S is reproduced.
-In this example, the positive effect size indicates the words in the wordset $\mathcal{S}$ are more associated with males than $\mathcal{T}$ associated with males.
+In the following example, the calculation of "Math vs Arts" gender bias in @caliskan:2017:S is reproduced.
+In this example, the positive effect size indicates the words in the wordset $\mathcal{S}$ are more associated with males than are the words in wordset $\mathcal{T}$.

 ```r